 Yehuda is one of EzFill's founders, who had the vision to start a mobile fueling company to service clients initially in Miami Beach back in 2016.
 He is a graduate of Yeshiva University with a major in Math and Economics and a minor in Finance.
 He has been working in the mobile fueling industry since its inception and understands every facet of the Company's sales and operations and how to maximize its opportunities for growth.
 In 2019, he sold the client base and other assets of his company to EzFill.
-Levy stayed on post-acquisition and has been an integral part of the Company ever since.
+Levy stayed on postacquisition and has been an integral part of the Company ever since.
 He has served in various roles in Operations, Finance, Sales, and Marketing, including most recently as Vice-President, Operations through the date of this appointment to interim CEO.
+Mr. Levy will resign as interim chief executive officer and director upon closing of this offering.